 If you want to enjoy a hip, easy-going vibe, plan some time to stroll through Travestere and pick one of the numerous restaurants to dine in.
 There are also some that are quite affordable.

 If you spend your last evening here, you will probably have a great last memory of Rome!

 Vatican City is a must-see in, well, I would say Rome though it is not part of Rome.
 However, it was one of the highlights of my Rome trip.
 And so I highly suggest staying 3 days in Rome, so you can add a day trip to your itinerary.
 But you could also add it to your 2-day itinerary and visit Vatican City in half a day/ 1 day.

 Explore Vatican City

-You can visit the Sistine Chapel for free, but I strongly recommend getting tickets for the museum as well and planning in at least half a day for this place.
+- I strongly recommend getting tickets for the museum as well and planning at least half a day for this place, including the Sistine Chapel.

-Have I mentioned that it gets extremely busy and crowded?
-Well, like all of Rome, this is the case (though, Vatican City isn’t part of Rome), so make sure you book your tickets in advance (even in January, there were long lines – which you can skip with “Skip the line“ tickets).
+- Have I mentioned that it gets bustling and crowded?
+So make sure you book your tickets in advance because even in January, there were long lines for those without “Skip the Line“ tickets.

 FINAL THOUGHTS ON A WEEKEND TRIP TO ROME